sanko00098797/splitwise.nvim/README.md

   - Down: `belowright split`
 - After auto-creating, focus moves into the new window.
 - Column limits are enforced within your current row; row limits are enforced within your current column.
 This matches how most users think about adding space where they currently are.
 - When at/over limits, splitwise.nvim resizes the current window toward the edge using the steps above.
-If a window has `winfixwidth`/`winfixheight`, resize is skipped.
+If a window has `winfixheight`, resize is skipped vertically.
+If a window has `winfixwidth`, horizontal resize is skipped unless `ignore_winfixwidth = true`.
 - Floating windows and windows with ignored filetypes/buftypes are excluded from navigation/creation decisions.

 ## Examples